rednblackgames/HyperLap2D/README.md

 - [Official Wiki](https://hyperlap2d.rednblack.games/wiki)
 - [HyperLab](https://hyperlab.rednblack.games)

+### Download

+You can download the latest stable release using [GitHub Release](https://github.com/rednblackgames/HyperLap2D/releases).

+Snapshot releases can be download using [GitHub Actions](https://github.com/rednblackgames/HyperLap2D/actions?query=workflow%3A%22Java+CI+with+Gradle%22)

 ### Runtime

 Currently, HyperLap2D is mainly developed for [libGDX](https://github.com/libgdx/libgdx), but it can easily be integrated into any software thanks to its open JSON output format.